Omerso2018/Real-Estate-Ai-Chatbot/README.md

 These values can be adjusted in the configuration.

 ## 📄 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is open source and available under the MIT License.

+## 🤝 Contributing
+Contributions are welcome!
+Please:

+- Fork the repository
+- Create a feature branch
+- Make your changes
+- Test thoroughly
+- Submit a pull request
+### Made with ❤️ for the real estate industry

+### ⭐ If you find this useful, please give it a star on GitHub!